Stages of the Transition Cycle and How to Lead Through Change

 For the Faith-Based Reader:

-Living in the era if the constant change seems daunting but there is one constant unchanging God.
+Leading through change seems daunting but there is one constant unchanging God.
 In Malachi 3:6 the Lord says, “For I am the Lord, I change not.”
 God remains true to his promise and they are good.
 Here are just a few:

 - It is the Lord who goes before you.
 He will be with you; he will not leave you or forsake you.
 Do not fear or be dismayed.”
 Deuteronomy 31:8